API-Skeletons/doctrine-orm-graphql/events.rst

       static function (EntityDefinition $event): void {
           $definition = $event->getDefinition();

-          // In order to modify the fields you must resovle the closure
+          // In order to modify the fields you must resolve the closure
           $fields = $definition['fields']();

           // Add a custom field to show the name without a prefix of 'The'